 Curriculum The EYFS is a distinct phase of education with its own curriculum from birth to the end of the Reception year.
 Please cut and paste/ click on the link below to find out more:

 Wishing Well Appeals

-Please keep an eye on our wishing well appeal boards.
+Please keep an eye on our wishing well appeal board.
 Your donations of items on the board are much appreciated and are used directly for activities with the children (play-dough, cooking etc).
 They really do help to enhance your children’s experiences at school.
-We would be especially grateful for donations of tissues during these winter months!
+We would be especially grateful for donations of tissues during the winter months!

-Don’t forget we hold a coffee morning each Friday from 9.00 – 10.30.
+Don’t forget that we hold a coffee morning every Wednesday and Friday morning from 9.00 – 10.30.
 These are held in Daisy Class and are supported by staff from the Children’s Centre.
-As always there will be singing and later in the term we will be adding some phonics sessions.
-There will be lots of ideas for games to play at home, as an introduction to teaching your child to read.
-Please remember that all parents are welcome!
+As always there will be singing and music sessions.
+There are lots of ideas for games to play at home that will support your child's learning and development in fun ways!
+All parents and younger siblings are welcome.

 Things to bring to school

-If you have any spare time and you would like to volunteer please come and see your child’s keyworker.
+If you have any spare time and you would like to volunteer please come and see a member of staff in Bluebells.
 We are always very grateful for your support.
 We would however suggest that you wait until after the October half term so that your child can become fully settled into their nursery routines before you volunteer.